NoahTheDuke/lazytest/README.md

 ## Hooks (Plugins)

 Lazytest supports writing plugins, called hooks, which can modify the state of a run while it is being executed.
-The authors of lazytest can't predict every need, so we've added hooks as a means of "hooking" into the runtime system.
-Hooks are functions (generally multimethods) that dispatch on the `:lazytest.hooks/hook-type` value of a given map to do different things (set custom data, print info, change something about the data).
+The authors of Lazytest can't predict every need, so we've added hooks as a means of "hooking" into the runtime system.
+Hooks are functions (generally multimethods) that dispatch on a keyword to do different things (set custom data, print info, change something about the data).

 ### Using Existing Hooks